This Day In Music: May 25

 May 25, 1960 ~ Hard bop, post-bop trumpeter Wallace Roney born in Philadelphia, Pennsylvania, USA ~ Studied with Clark Terry and Dizzy Gillespie.
 Also the only trumpeter personally mentored by Miles Davis.
 Leader and sideman.
 Made his recording debut at age 15.
 Has collaborated with Bill Hardman, Valery Ponomarev, Woody Shaw, Johnny Coles, Freddie Hubbard, Cedar Walton, Tony Williams, Art Blakey, Wayne Shorter, Herbie Hancock, Ron Carter, Geri Allen, Kenny Barron, Cindy Blackman, Joey DeFrancesco, Vincent Herring, James Spaulding, and others

 May 25, 1958 ~ John William Weller, commonly known as singer, songwriter Paul Weller born in Woking, UK ~ Despite widespread critical acclaim Weller has remained a national, rather than international, star and even though he has been described by some as “the Godfather of Britpop” had trouble landing a record deal at the height of Britpop surge during the 1990s.
 Rose to fame as frontman of new wave, mod revival outfit the Jam, with whom he recorded half a dozen albums from 1977 through 1982.
 The band would score the UK No.1 hits Going Underground, Start, perhaps their best known Town Called Malice, and Beat Surrender.
-Enjoyed success with jazz-influenced blue-eyed soul band the Style Council during the 1980s before embarking on a solo career in the early 1990s with over a dozen albums to his name, including the acclaimed Wild Wood and Stanley Road
+Enjoyed success with jazz-influenced blue-eyed soul band the Style Council during the 1980s before embarking on a solo career in the early-1990s with over a dozen albums to his name, including the acclaimed Wild Wood and Stanley Road

-May 25, 1956 ~ Lincoln Barrington Minott, commonly known as reggae, dancehall, lovers rock singer, producer Sugar Minott, born in Kingston, Jamaica ~ Started as a member of the African Brothers, alongside Tony Tuff and Derrick Howard.
+May 25, 1956 ~ Lincoln Barrington Minott, commonly known as reggae, dancehall, lovers rock singer, producer Sugar Minott, born in Kingston, Jamaica ~ Started as a member of the African Brothers, alongside Tony Tuff and Derrick Bubbles Howard.
 After the group disbanded in 1974 Minott would pursue a successful solo career.
 Credited for pioneering dancehall, a genre that would dominate the 1980s.
 Known for songs such as Hard Time Pressure, Not For Sale, In A Dis Ya Time and perhaps his biggest hit Good Thing Going.
 Has worked with renowned producers such a Mikey Dread, Sly & Robbie, Prince Jammy, and Donovan Germain ~ Minott passed away in 2010

-May 25, 1952 ~ Folk singer, songwriter Zoraida Santiago born in Santurce, Puerto Rico ~ First gained attention in the late 1970s, joining Roy Brown in the ensemble Aires Bucaneros, writing or co-writing songs such as Prisa Loco, De La Tierra En Que Naci, and Canciones Para Vieques Appeared on the albums Aires Bucaneros and Casi Alba.
+May 25, 1952 ~ Folk singer, songwriter Zoraida Santiago born in Santurce, Puerto Rico ~ First gained attention in the late-1970s, joining Roy Brown in the ensemble Aires Bucaneros, writing or co-writing songs such as Prisa Loco, De La Tierra En Que Naci, and Canciones Para Vieques Appeared on the albums Aires Bucaneros and Casi Alba.
 Has subsequently recorded as a solo artist, noted for her 1982 Tiene Que Ser La Luna recording, worked in theatrical productions, and composed and recorded the soundtrack for the TV film Luisa Capetillo (Pasion De Justicia)

 May 25, 1950 ~ Rock, progressive violinist, tambourinist, singer Robby Steinhardt, full name Robert Eugene Steinhardt, born in Mississippi, USA ~ Co-lead singer of Kansas from 1973 to 1982, rejoining in 1997.
-Present on the band's best-known including Carry On Wayward Son, Point Of Know Return and Dust In The Wind.
+Present on the band's best known including Carry On Wayward Son, Point Of Know Return and Dust In The Wind.
 Also worked with Steinhardt-Moon and with the Stormbringer Band ~ Steinhardt passed away in 2021

 May 25, 1949 ~ R&B, soul, dance, house singer, songwriter Colonel Abrams, his real name, born in Detroit, Michigan, USA ~ Played guitar and keyboards for Heavy Impact.
 Fronted 94 East, a Minneapolis-based funk unit best remembered for including a then-unknown teenage Prince as its lead guitarist.
 As a solo artist Abrams is known for a string of 1980s singles including Trapped, which did especially well in Europe, and the Billboard R&B top 10 hits I'm Not Gonna Let You and How Soon We Forget.
 Upon his death at age 67 on Thanksgiving Day, renowned producer Jellybean, known for Madonna's Holiday and Whitney Houston's Love Will Save The Day, would comment: “It's a sad day for the House music community.” ~ Abrams passed away in 2016